 “Numerous cats, especially those with long hair, will occasionally vomit up hairballs and not show any clinical signs, which may be completely normal for your cat,” said Barr. ” If there seems to be an abnormal amount of hairballs produced, then steps should be taken to prevent the pet from ingesting large amounts of hair or to help the hair move through the GI tract before it accumulates together.”

-Pet owners can also help reduce the severity of their cat’s hairballs by frequently brushing the cat and discouraging it from excessively grooming itself.
+Pet owners can also help prevent or reduce the severity of their cat’s hairballs by frequently brushing the cat and discouraging it from excessively grooming itself.

 “There are over-the-counter medications that are designed for cats with hairballs to aid in digestion,” said Barr.
 “As always, if there are concerns for your cat’s health, please call your veterinarian for guidance.”